-Output: Number of chancery, circuit, and county courts using MEC Output: Number of electronic documents produced/stored Output: Number of electronic documents viewed online by public.
-Output: Number of data sharing interfaces with other agencies Efficiency: Average amount of usage fees collected per court district Efficiency: Average amount of usage fees returned per court district PROGRAM 3: BOARD OF CERTIFIED COURT REPORTERS Goal A: To create an efficient government.
+Output: Number of chancery, circuit, and county courts using MEC Output: Number of electronic documents produced/stored Output: Number of electronic documents viewed online by public Output: Number of data sharing interfaces with other agencies Efficiency: Average amount of usage fees collected per court district Efficiency: Average amount of usage fees returned per court district

+PROGRAM 3: BOARD OF CERTIFIED COURT REPORTERS

+Goal A: To create an efficient government.

 Objective A-1: Ensure applicants comply with the rules governing certified court reporters.

-Outcome: Percentage change in the number of applicants in compliance with the rules governing certified court reporters Outcome: Percentage change in the number of applications processed A.1.1.
-Strategy:
+Outcome: Percentage increase in the number of applicants in compliance with the rules governing certified court reporters Outcome: Percentage increase in the number of applications processed

-Output: Number of court reporters certified annually Output: Number of court reporters recertified annually Efficiency: Cost of certification to applicant Efficiency: Cost of recertification to applicant PROGRAM 4: SUPREME COURT SERVICES Goal A: To operate a fair and effective system of justice.
-Objective A-1: To dispose of cases and motions in a timely manner Outcome: Maintain or exceed the disposition of cases within 270 days after filing of final briefs Outcome: Maintain or exceed dispositions of writs of certiorari within 180 days after acceptance A.1.1.
-Strategy:
+Output: Number of court reporters certified annually Output: Number of court reporters recertified annually Efficiency: Cost of certificate to applicant Efficiency: Cost of recertification to applicant

+PROGRAM 4: SUPREME COURT SERVICES

+Objective A-1: To dispose of cases and motions in a timely manner

+Outcome: Maintain or exceed the disposition of cases within 270 days after filing of final briefs Outcome: Maintain or exceed dispositions of writs of certiorari within 180 days after acceptance

-Output: Number of case decisions issued by the Supreme Court Output: Number of motion decisions issued by the Supreme Court Output: Number of cases dismissed Output: Number of motions decided/disposed of Efficiency: Average number of days to decide cases after filing of final brief Efficiency: Average number of days to decide motions PROGRAM 5: SUPREME COURT CLERK Goal A: To operate a fair and effective system of justice.
+Output: Number of case decisions issued by the Supreme Court Output: Number of motion decisions issued by the Supreme Court Output: Number of cases dismissed Output: Number of motions decided/disposed of Efficiency: Average number of days to decide cases after filing of final brief Efficiency: Average number of days to decide motions

+PROGRAM 5: SUPREME COURT CLERK

 Objective A-1: To track record preparation and briefing in a timely manner.

-Outcome: Percentage of delinquent fees collected A.1.1.
-Strategy:
+Outcome: Percentage of delinquent fees collected

-Output: Number of Notices of Appeals filed for the Supreme Court

-Output: Number of motions processed by Clerk

-Output: Number of procedural motions processed by Clerk

-Output: Number of orders processed by Clerk

-Output: Number of records filed

-Output: Number of briefs filed

-Output: Number of certiorari petitions filed

-Output: Total amount collected from Clerk Fees generated Efficiency: Average amount of fees collected per case filed
+Output: Number of Notices of Appeals filed for the Supreme Court Output: Number of records filed Output: Number of briefs filed Output: Total amount collected from Clerk Fees generated Efficiency: Average amount of fees collected per case filed

 Objective A-2: To disseminate court decisions and mandates in a timely manner.

 Outcome: Percentage of decisions and mandates disseminated timely

 A.2.1.
-Strategy:

-Output: Number of interlocutory appeals granted Output: Number of mandates issued by Clerk Output: Number of dispositions disseminated Efficiency: Average number of dispositions disseminated PROGRAM 6: STATE LIBRARY Goal A: To operate a fair and effective system of justice.
-Objective A-I: To provide current legal research and reference services for the Supreme Court and other state courts, state officials, and the general public in a complete and timely manner.
-Outcome: Percent change in new titles added Outcome: Percent change in government documents processed A.1.1.
-Strategy:
+Strategy: Output: Number of dispositions disseminated Efficiency: Average number of dispositions disseminated

+PROGRAM 6: STATE LIBRARY

+Objective A-1: To provide current legal research and reference services for the legal community and the public in a complete and timely manner.

+Outcome: Percent increase in new titles added Outcome: Percent increase in government documents processed

-Output: Number of patrons served Output: Number of bound volumes processed Output: Number of new titles added to collection Output: Number of government documents processed Efficiency: Average response time for reference questions PROGRAM 7: COURT OF APPEALS Goal A: To operate a fair and effective system of justice.
+A.1.1.
+Strategy: Output: Number of materials circulated Output: Number of bound volumes processed Output: Number of new titles added to collection Output: Number of government documents processed Output: Number of books in inventory Efficiency: Average response time for reference questions

+PROGRAM 7: COURT OF APPEALS

 Objective A-1: To dispose of cases and motions in a timely manner.

-Outcome: Maintain or exceed the disposition of cases within 270 days after filing of final briefs A.1.1.
-Strategy:
+Outcome: Maintain or exceed the disposition of cases within 270 days after filing of final briefs

-Output: Number of case decisions issued for the Court of Appeals Output: Number of motion decisions issued for the Court of Appeals Output: Number of cases dismissed Output: Number of motions decided/disposed of Efficiency: Average number of days to decide cases after filing of final brief Efficiency: Average number of days to decide motions PROGRAM 8: BOARD OF BAR ADMISSIONS Goal A: To create an efficient government.
+Output: Number of case decisions issued for the Court of Appeals Output: Number of motion decisions issued for the Court of Appeals Output: Number of cases dismissed Output: Number of motions decided/disposed of Efficiency: Average number of days to decide cases after filing of final brief Efficiency: Average number of days to decide motions

+PROGRAM 8: BOARD OF BAR ADMISSIONS

+Goal A: To create an efficient government.

 Objective A-1: Ensure applicants comply with the rules governing admissions for the MS Bar and administer and evaluate the Bar Examination semi-annually.

-Outcome: Percent of applications investigated Outcome: Bar exam passage rate (percentage) A.1.1.
-Strategy:
+Outcome: Percent of applications investigated Outcome: Bar exam passage rate (percentage)